Joint Time Frequency and Order Analysis Tool for DIAdem

 Online and Offline Vibration Analysis

-LabVIEW has an extensive library of order analysis functions available in the LabVIEW Order Analysis Toolkit.
+LabVIEW has an extensive library of order analysis functions available in the Sound and Vibration Measurement Suite.
 These tools are very useful for performing online analyses of vibration data.
 The term online essentially means that the vibration analysis is done at the time of acquisition.
 DIAdem's order analysis capabilities are a great solution for offline, interactive vibration data management.
 Offline analysis is done after the acquisition takes place, and the raw vibration data has been stored in a file or a database.
-DIAdem is a great solution for accessing test data saved in files and databases while also providing an excellent environment for creating sophisticated waterfall plots and 3D surface graphs that are required to interpret vibration data.
+DIAdem is a great solution for accessing test data saved in files and databases while also providing an excellent environment for creating sophisticated waterfall plots and 3D surface graphs that are required to interpret noise or vibration data.
 DIAdem, along with the Joint Time Frequency and Order Analysis tool, delivers an easy to use, non-programming approach to manage, inspect, analyze, and report your vibration data.

 Overview of Analysis Types

-There are three primary types of vibrational spectra that are examined when doing analysis on rotating machinery: Joint Time Frequency Spectrum, Order Analysis Frequency Spectrum, and Order Analysis Order Spectrum.
+There are three primary types of noise or vibration spectra that are examined when doing analysis on rotating machinery: Joint Time Frequency Spectrum, Order Analysis Frequency Spectrum, and Order Analysis Order Spectrum.

-Joint-Time Frequency analysis divides a data set into time intervals and performs Fast-Fourier Transforms (FFTs) on those sub-sets of data.
-This allows for inspection of the frequency content of a signal as time proceeds.
-Time is usually displayed on the 'X' axis, Frequency on the 'Y' axis, and the frequency magnitudes on the 'Z,' or intensity, axis.
+Joint-Time Frequency analysis divides a data set into time intervals and performs a Fast-Fourier Transform (FFT) on the data in each time interval separately.
+This enables you to inspect how the frequency content of a signal develops over time.
+In the below figure Frequency is displayed on the 'X' axis, Time on the 'Y' axis, and the frequency magnitudes on the 'Z,' or intensity, axis.
+You can easily identify that the frequency of this signal peaked at about the 1.5 second mark.

 Figure 1.
 Joint Time Frequency Spectrum Graph

 For the Order Analysis Frequency Spectrum case, the magnitude of the frequency content is examined slightly differently.
-Frequency is usually displayed on the 'X' axis, RPM on the 'Y' axis, and frequency magnitudes on the 'Z,' or intensity, axis.
-The RPM values represent the rotational speed of the Unit Under Test (UUT).
-This allows for is the inspection of vibrational magnitudes over a range of RPM values.
-For example, as an engine is run from startup (0 RPM) to idle speed (1000 RPM), the vibration the engine experiences changes according to its RPM.
-Order analysis allows for inspection of those vibrational magnitudes over a range of engine RPMs, perhaps to examine natural frequencies or other design problems.
+In the figure below, Frequency is displayed on the 'X' axis, Rotational Speed (RPM) on the 'Y' axis, and frequency magnitudes on the 'Z,' or intensity, axis.
+This enables you to inspect how the vibration magnitudes track with Rotational Speed.
+For example, as an engine is run from startup (0 RPM) to idle speed (1000 RPM), the vibration the engine experiences changes at different RPM levels.
+Order analysis enables you to identify the critical rotational speeds that drive the noise or vibration of the UUT, perhaps to examine natural frequencies or other design problems.

 Figure 2.
 Order Analysis Frequency Spectrum Graph

 The Order Analysis Order Spectrum case is very similar to the Order Analysis Frequency Spectrum case.
 Its only fundamental difference is that instead of having frequency on the 'X' axis, a quantity called order is placed there.
-Order simply represents the frequency of the vibration divided by the rotational frequency of the UUT (RPM).
-This allows for a nice visualization of the vibrational harmonics.
+Order simply represents the frequency of the vibration divided by the instantaneous rotational frequency of the UUT.
+This enables you to easily identify relative overtone amplitudes of the rotational speed as the rotation speed develops.

 Figure 3.
 Order Analysis Order Spectrum Graph